 About USB Audio¶

-The miniDSP Flex Eight (DL) accepts stereo PCM audio at sample rates of 44.1, 48, 88.2, 96, 176.4, and 192 kHz over USB.
+The miniDSP Flex HTx accepts multichannel (8-channel) PCM audio over USB at sample rates of 44.1, 48, 88.2, 96, 176.4, and 192 kHz.
 The same USB connector is used for playing USB Audio as well as for configuration and Dirac Live calibration.

-The miniDSP Flex Eight (DL) is USB Audio compliant, so no drivers need to be installed to play audio on macOS.
+The miniDSP Flex HTx is USB Audio compliant, so no drivers need to be installed to play audio on macOS.
 Open Audio MIDI Setup (in Applications->Utilities) and click on its name in the list on the left-hand side.

 Set sample rate¶

 Click on the selector next to Format to bring up the sample rate and bit depth selector.
 Sample rates up to 192 kHz can be selected:

 Default audio device¶

 To set the miniDSP Flex HTx as the default audio output device, right-click and select "Use this device for sound output":

 Note that individual audio playback apps may allow the miniDSP Flex HTx to be selected for audio output independently of the system default.
 They may also control sample rate automatically.